tjallen/react-simple-range/readme.md

 trackColor | string | `'#03A9F4'` | Color of track and label
 thumbColor | string | `'#fff'` | Color of thumb
 customThumb | element | undefined | Pass in a single React element to use as your thumb, replacing the default

-## Development

-Clone the repo then run ```npm start``` in the cloned directory to start webpack-dev-server and serve the examples.

-Note: The examples import the  [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) for compatibility in development, but the component itself doesn't

 ## Commands